revilo1882/beer-list/README.md

 # Avocet Frontend Engineer Technical Test

+## Introduction

-Using the framework/library of your choosing, and consuming [Brewdog's Punk API V2](https://punkapi.com/documentation/v2) implement a simple web app with a card-based UI to display a list of beers.
-It should have the ability to view details of a specific beer.
+A small interactive front end app built in three days with React and consuming [Brewdog's Punk API V2](https://punkapi.com/documentation/v2) with a card-based UI to display a list of beers.

-Most architecture and design aspects are left up to you to decide on, using your best judgement.

-In case you can't complete some requirements, explanations on _why_ they couldn't be completed, and most importantly _how_ you would have solved them, are also taken into account

 ## Requirements